-The Department's courses in psychiatry and aimed at professionals working in related disciplines, such as social work, continued in popularity.
+The Department's courses in psychiatry and aimed at professionals working in related disciplines, such as social work, continued to attract a great deal of interest.

 The Department also offered individually-tailored laboratory-based courses.
 These courses are valuable for students who wish to develop expertise in scientific research and laboratory techniques.